Enga Muthalali: Plot

 Vijayaragunathan discovers Balu's love for Kaveri and approaches Seetharaman to request her hand in marriage for Balu.
 Seetharaman, overwhelmed by Vijayaragunatha's gesture, agrees to the union.
 However, Parvathi, Vijayaragunatha's sister, refuses to accept the marriage, citing the societal implications of Balu marrying the daughter of her husband's mistress.
-Narayanan Reddy further manipulates Balu, falsely claiming that Vijayaragunathan rejected a lucrative marriage proposal from Krishna Reddy's daughter on Balu's behalf.
-Narayanan Reddy advises Balu to keep Kaveri as his mistress and marry Krishna Reddy's daughter instead.
-Trusting Narayanan Reddy's words, Balu calls off the marriage.
+Narayanan further manipulates Balu, falsely claiming that Vijayaragunathan rejected a lucrative marriage proposal from Krishna's daughter on Balu's behalf.
+Narayanan advises Balu to keep Kaveri as his mistress and marry Krishna's daughter instead.
+Trusting Narayanan's words, Balu calls off the marriage.
 Vijayaragunathan implores Balu to explain his sudden change of heart, but Balu remains obstinate.
 In a fit of anger, Vijayaragunathan slaps Balu, who enraged, abandons their home.
-Narayana Reddy exploits Balu's vulnerability, urging him to partition their ancestral property.
+Narayana exploits Balu's vulnerability, urging him to partition their ancestral property.
 But, Vijayaragunathan transfers the entire property to Balu and leaves the house with his mother and Kalyani.

-Meanwhile, Jayarama Reddy is released from Salem prison on bail and is made to stay in Salem.
-During Balu's engagement with Krishna Reddy's daughter, Kaveri interrupts, confronting Balu demanding justice for impregnating her.
+Meanwhile, Jayarama is released from Salem prison on bail and is made to stay in Salem.
+During Balu's engagement with Krishna's daughter, Kaveri interrupts, confronting Balu demanding justice for impregnating her.
 Balu lashes out at Kaveri.
-Narayana Reddy secretly brings Jayarama Reddy back to the village and orchestrates Kaveri's murder, using a knife with Balu's fingerprints, and plants the knife in Balu's belongings, framing him for the crime.
+Narayana secretly brings Jayarama back to the village and orchestrates Kaveri's murder, using a knife with Balu's fingerprints, and plants the knife in Balu's belongings, framing him for the crime.
 Balu is falsely arrested and charged with Kaveri's murder.
-Seetharaman witnesses the murder and is subsequently kidnapped by Jayarama Reddy, who tries to coerce him into committing suicide.
-Vijayaragunathan intervenes, fighting off Jayarama Reddy and his men, and protects Seetharaman.
-Seetharaman then brings the police and, using a letter signed by himself on behalf of Narayana Reddy, ensures Narayana Reddy and Jayarama Reddy's arrest.
+Seetharaman witnesses the murder and is subsequently kidnapped by Jayarama, who tries to coerce him into committing suicide.
+Vijayaragunathan intervenes, fighting off Jayarama and his men, and protects Seetharaman.
+Seetharaman then brings the police and, using a letter signed by himself on behalf of Narayana, ensures Narayana and Jayarama's arrest.
 With the truth revealed, Balu is released from prison, and the family reunites, with Balu now reformed.